pablofcastro/AKR/README.md

 ## Generating all the benchmark again

-If you want to generate again the benchmark
-From the main folder execute:
+If you want to generate again the benchmark, from the main folder execute:

 ```
 cd tests/hotel/generator
 python3  benchmark_generator.py
 ```

-This generates new files using random number generator for defining the actions probabilities, that is, the files generated could be different from the one provided in the distribution.
+This generates new files, the script uses a random number generator for creating actions probabilities, that is, the files generated could be different from the one provided in the distribution.

-All generated files will appear under `tests/hotel/benchmark/`.
+All generated files will appear in the folder: `tests/hotel/benchmark/`.

 ##  Fire emergency Example

-This is the example described in
+This is another example described in the paper:

 *How Lucky Are You to Know Your Way?
 A Probabilistic Approach to Knowing How Logics Pablo Castro, Pedro R. D'Argenio and Raul Fervari.
 KR 2025.*

-the specification for this example can be found in folder ```fire-emergency/```
+the specification for this example can be found in folder ```fire-emergency/```.

 # Manual Installation